sictweb/bti425-2020/notes/angular-intro.md

 Then, a series of typical and normal events happened in the early life of the platform.
 These included massive use in apps large and small, evolution at Google to current and future web topics, developer community feedback, and rapid improvement in the deployment ecosystem (HTML5, JavaScript engines, and browsers).

 Obviously, work on "version 2" happened too.
 And, React happened, which contributed both subtle and overt competitive pressure.
-It became apparent only a year after the original release that the successor was going to be a bit of a departure, and not simply an upgrade (with the implications of smoothness, compatibility, and so on).
+It became apparent only a year after the original release that the "version 2" successor was going to be a bit of a departure, and not simply an upgrade (with the assumed implications of smoothness, compatibility, and so on).

 By mid-2013 or so, the community was buzzing about breaking changes and effectively a rewrite.
-Much thrashing, discussion, prototyping, and the goal to get the successor right led to the September 2014 unveiling of "Angular 2" (and the subsequent renaming of the original to "AngularJS").
+Much thrashing, discussion, prototyping, and the goal to get it right led to the September 2014 unveiling of "Angular 2" (and the subsequent renaming of the original to "AngularJS").
 Much more tumult happened before its official release in September 2016, including the choice of programming language.
-Angular can be considered a complete rewrite, and a clean cut away from AngularJS.
+Angular must be considered a complete rewrite, and a clean cut away from AngularJS.

 As a developer who is contemplating the design and coding of an app, the old and the new have a good amount to share in their philosophy and approach.
 However, in terms of the actual coding and organization of the app, including tooling, packaging, and deployment, the old and the new have little in common.
 While we will give some old-and-new comparisons in linked articles, we're not going to delve into them here.